chucktilbury/templates/README.md

 }
 ```

 The render function simply takes the data defined in the data structure and renders it to the file pointer, which is the output.
+Templates can be expanded recursively or by iteration.

 ## How To